-In order to avoid these trust issues from affecting your relationship with your boyfriend, you have to figure out where they are coming from.
+To avoid these trust issues from affecting your relationship with your boyfriend, you have to figure out where they are coming from.

-You really have to spend some quality time with yourself to figure out where these trust issues come from.
+Spend quality time with yourself to figure out where these trust issues come from.

-If they are coming from something that has consistently happened in your past relationships, figure out what it is.
+When they are coming from something that has consistently happened in your past relationships, figure out what it is.

 When it is always about jumping right into a new relationship, you are acting like there is something really missing in yourself that you want filled.